-8 Tips To Stop Your Feelings For Another When You Are In A Relationship
+Social Media Tips: How To Stop Liking Someone When You Are In A Relationship

 When you are in a relationship, having feelings for someone else can be stressful.
-You may wish to “turn off” your feelings, but there is usually no easy, simple way to stop.
-Situations like these are typical and often remain harmless when they’re unacted upon.
+You may wish to “turn off” your feelings, but there is usually no easy, simple way to stop thinking about the other person.
+Situations like these are typical and often remain harmless when they’re not acted upon.

 But in cases where an individual acts upon those feelings, whether consciously or not, it can cause pain for everyone involved.
 Cheating to most people is equivalent to a betrayal of trust and an inherently selfish decision that involves sacrificing a relationship's integrity for feelings that may be temporary.